Bowen0906/Bowen0906/Microsoft Community.md

 - I'm Bowen_0906, a student from Tianjin,China.

-- Sometimes the reply may not be timely, please understand.
+- Please forgive me sometimes the reply may not be timely.

 - If there is an error in the reply, please correct me.